jpower432/client/README.md

 ### Build workspace into an artifact

-Execute the following command to build a workspace into an an artifact:
+Execute the following command to build a workspace into an artifact:

 ```shell
 uor-client-go build collection my-workspace localhost:5000/myartifacts:latest